 If you are using perspective guides, which Thomas highly recommends, he showcases examples of where your frame will be located depending on the type of lens you are using.

 4) Then look at the results of what you will see and how you will see the image using the perspective guides with all three lens choices.

 Thomas showcases the results of what you will see and how you will see the image using the perspective guides with all three lens choices he showed in the previous slide.

 Lessons on Drawing Street Slopes

 1) Beginners make a crucial mistake when drawing streets.

-Something to keep in mind when you are drawing a street: Thomas showcases a drawing that doesn’t feel quite right but is technically drawn correctly in perspective.
-However, it doesn’t feel real and isn’t very good.
-He has shown a mistake every beginner does at first.
+Something to remember when drawing a street: Thomas showcases a drawing that doesn’t feel quite right but is technically drawn correctly in perspective.
+However, it doesn’t feel natural and could be better.
+He has made a mistake every beginner does at first.